npm/rfcs/accepted/0000-signed-packument.md

 ```
 packument-signature-validate: false
-packument-signature-inband: true
 packument-signature-key: https://keybase.io/npmregistry/pgp_keys.asc
 ```

 `packument-signature-validate` - validate signatures of the packuments it receives against a public key (defaults to `false`).
 Ideally we could default this to `true` at some point in the future but would need ecosystem support and a deprecation cycle to ensure compatibility with existing mirrors and private registries.

-`packument-signature-inband` - When set to `true`, signatures are delivered in an HTTP header (`x-npm-signature`) when the packument is downloaded otherwise it makes a separate HTTP request to `/[url].sig` for fetching the signature (defaults to `true`).
+When this is set to true, the cli will check the an HTTP header (`x-npm-signature`) for the packument's signature.
+If the header is missing, it makes a separate HTTP request to `/[url].sig`.
 Today mirroring the npm registry (for an in-network cache) can be done with a simple file server.
 While including the signature as a header saves a request, it requires that the server hosting the registry be able to generate that header.
 Having a file based signature gives us a way to remain compatible with these simple mirroring solutions.
 `packument-signature-key` - The key to validate packuments against (defaults to npm's public key).

 ## Prior Art